How to Negotiate Salary for Your Next Career Move

 Research Online

-With the help of some online resources such as [LinkedIn Salarywith the help of certain online resources such as [LinkedIn Salary] (https http://www. linkedin. com/salary) and [GlassdoorGlassdoor (https http://www. glassdoor. com/Salaries/index.
-Htm) you will get a an extensive view of the salary range that benchmarking that companies offer for the exact role which will gives you an idea of the market rate and a few other elements that are related to the position.
+With the help of internet-based resources like [LinkedIn Salary] (https http://www. linkedin. com/salary) and [Glassdoor] (https: //www. glassdoor. com/Salaries/index.
+Htm) you can obtain a an additional perspective on the benchmarking range of salaries companies pay for the same job.
+This will give you an idea of the current market rate and a few other elements that are related to the position.

 Your Network Is Essential

-Gain insight by speaking to colleagues who have been in similar roles, or reaching out via professional networks as well doing brainstorming members of professional associations.
+Get insight from talking to colleagues who have been in similar roles or reaching out via professionals networks as well as brainstorming members of professional associations.

-Here are some suggestions of things that you might consider to include in your salary negotiation:
+Here are a few ideas of things that you could consider to include in your salary negotiation:

 - Know-how in the field